apinksax.gif (14166 bytes)

 Very soon after the "occupation" of Japan began in 1945, the US Military established the only "English Language Radio Station" in an existing Japanese facility on the "Bluff" in Yokohama - that facility (only) still exists.

-The radio service was later moved to Tokyo and became a part of the Armed Forces Far East Radio Network.
-The present status of this valuable service is as indicted at the bottom of this page.
+The radio service was later moved to Tokyo and became a part of the Armed Forces Far East Radio Network - location of "current" "station" unknown.

 By courtesy of Paul Michaelis, included below are 4 segments that he recorded while he was in Yokohama in the 1968.